nikoladomazetovikj/traveling_is_fun/README.md

 # Traveling Is Fun
 SEEU - Programming In Java final project

+# Introduction

+Traveling is the most beautiful part of life, but very often we wonder which destination we would visit next.
+Therefore, with the help of TravelingIsFun, you will be able to see how the rest of you have fared on the trip that you may have planned to go on and start the adventures and share it with other users.

 # Project SetUp

 1. First clone this repository using following commands: